Angular Momentum Loss Due to Spin-Orbit Effects in the Post-Minkowskian Expansion: Kinematics

 The unit vector $\zeta^\mu$ is defined in Eq.~\eqref{zeta} and is aligned with the relative orbital angular momentum of the incoming state.
-The relative impact parameter is defined by $b^\mu= b_1^\mu-b_2^\mu$, where $b_1^\mu$ and $b_2^\mu$ are the impact parameters of each particle, transverse to the incoming directions $b_i\cdot u_j=0$.
-Finally, the symmetric mass ratio $\nu$ and the total mass $m$ are defined by
+We define $b^\mu= b_1^\mu-b_2^\mu$ to be the impact parameter, where for simplicity~$b_i\cdot u_j=0$ for $i,j=1,2$.
+The symmetric mass ratio $\nu$ and the total mass $m$ of the system are defined by

 while we let